Catelyn Stark: A Game of Thrones

-After the royal party arrives at Winterfell, Catelyn receives a letter from her sister Lysa Arryn stating that the Lannisters had killed her husband Jon Arryn, the king's 'Hand' (second-in-command).
-King Robert Baratheon persuades Eddard to take his place.
-When her son Bran is injured and goes into a coma, she sits by his bed until they are attacked by an assassin who has come to kill Bran.
-Catelyn is wounded in the attack, and travels to King's Landing to warn Eddard after recovering.
+After the royal party arrives at Winterfell, Catelyn receives a letter from her sister, Lysa Arryn, stating that the Lannisters had killed her husband, Jon Arryn, King Robert Baratheon's "Hand" (i.e., second-in-command).
+Robert persuades Ned Stark, Catelyn's husband, to take his place.
+When her son Bran is grievously injured and falls into a coma, she sits by his bed until the two are attacked by a would-be assassin who has come to kill Bran.
+Catelyn is wounded in the attack and travels to King's Landing to warn Eddard after recovering.
 There, her childhood companion Petyr Baelish tells her that the dagger used in the attack belongs to Tyrion Lannister.
 On her way back to Winterfell, she takes Tyrion to her sister at the Eyrie for trial, where Tyrion escapes execution by demanding and winning a trial by combat.
-After the news of Eddard's execution by order of King Joffrey reaches Catelyn, she argues for peace, but is overruled by the newly crowned King Robb and his bannermen.
+After news of Eddard's execution by order of King Joffrey Baratheon, Robert's supposed son, reaches Catelyn, she argues for peace but is overruled by the newly crowned King Robb Stark of the North and his bannermen.

 A Clash of Kings

 Catelyn advises against Robb's plan to send Eddard's former ward, Theon Greyjoy, to forge an alliance with Balon Greyjoy.
-Catelyn is sent by Robb to attempt an alliance with Renly Baratheon and his massive Reach-Stormlands host.
-Catelyn meets Renly at Bitterbridge and follows his host to the ancestral Baratheon seat of Storm's End, where she witnesses first the unsuccessful parley between Renly and his older brother and rival claimant Stannis, and then Renly's subsequent murder later that night by a shadow creature.
-Afterwards, Catelyn flees with Brienne of Tarth, one of Renly's kingsguard, to Riverrun.
+Robb sends Catelyn to attempt an alliance with Renly Baratheon and his massive host from the Reach and the Stormlands.
+Catelyn meets Renly at Bitterbridge and follows his host to the ancestral Baratheon seat of Storm's End, where she first witnesses the unsuccessful parley between Renly and his older brother and rival Iron Throne claimant, Stannis Baratheon, and then Renly's subsequent murder later that night by a shadow creature.
+Afterward, Catelyn flees with Brienne of Tarth, one of Renly's Kingsguard, to Riverrun.
 Upon hearing of her younger sons' supposed murder at the hands of Theon Greyjoy, Catelyn goes to confront the captive Jaime Lannister.
-Although the novel ends her storyline ambiguously, it is revealed at the beginning of the third novel that Catelyn set him free and asked Brienne to escort him to King's Landing in an attempt to exchange him for her daughters, who were still captives of Joffrey.
+Although the second novel ends her storyline ambiguously, it is revealed at the beginning of the third novel that Catelyn set him free and asked Brienne to escort him to King's Landing in an attempt to exchange him for her daughters, who were still captives of Joffrey.
 This, however, causes problems for Robb and costs him an ally, House Karstark, which had held grudges against the Lannisters.